ddbj/www/_ddbj/example-e.md

 ### A02) 18S rRNA gene including intron  {#A02}

+Use the sequence with the same direction of rRNA transcripts, NOT complementary strand.

 <pre><code>DEFINITION  Sporobolomyces ruber JCM 6884 gene for 18S rRNA, partial sequence.
 FEATURES             Location/Qualifiers
      <a href="/ddbj/features-e.html#source">source</a>          <a href="/ddbj/location-e.html">1..2072</a>